 Being Positive During Negative Times

-Let’s face it, in general, the human psyche default is to the negative.
+In general, let’s face it, the human psyche default is to the negative.
 Never is that so obvious as it is during difficult times.
-The times when it seems like your kids aren’t listening, won’t listen and things just keep getting worse.
-Staying positive during the negative times requires tenacity.
+The times when it seems like your kids aren’t listening, won’t listen, and things keep getting worse.
+Staying positive during unfavorable times requires tenacity.
 Tenacity is a resolve, a firmness in the form of determination to keep things going on the high side instead of the low side of emotions.
-It requires that we be tenacious in our affirmations when things are sliding the other way.
+It requires that we be tenacious in our affirmations when things slide the other way.

 Yours for better parenting,